Product

 The one exception is a pick that can’t do the job at all: choose a model that can’t see the image you attached, and Shannon moves the request to one that can.
 That’s the same no-loyalty idea running in the other direction.

-When Auto isn’t sure, you get the strong model
+When Auto is unsure, it uses the strong model

 Auto doesn’t gamble.
 If a request is ambiguous, or the check that reads it doesn’t answer in time, the request goes straight to Sonnet 4.6.
 So when Auto is in doubt, the miss you can get is an easy question answered by the strongest model, never hard work handed to a lighter one.